cernopendata/cms-opendata-guide/docs/analysis/systematics/objectsuncertain/btaguncertain.md

 ### Applying Scale Factors

 #### Calculating Efficiencies
 The [BTagging folder](https://github.com/cms-legacydata-analyses/PhysObjectExtractorTool/tree/master/BTagging) of PhysObjectExtractorTool ([POET](https://github.com/cms-legacydata-analyses/PhysObjectExtractorTool)) is used for calculating the efficiency for tagging each flavor of jet as a b quark, as a function of the jet momentum with the file [WeightAnalyzer.cc](https://github.com/cms-legacydata-analyses/PhysObjectExtractorTool/blob/master/BTagging/src/WeightAnalyzerBEff.cc).
 The purpose of this file is to set up jet momentum histograms for numerators and denominators of efficiency histograms as defined above.
-The code loops through the jets, checks their flavor, checks their btagging pass/fail for 3 working points, and then fills the histograms according to that information.
+The code loops through the jets, checks their flavor, checks their btagging discriminator to see if it passes tight, medium and or loose cut, and then fills the histograms according to that information.
 These historgrams are then stored in an output file.
 Input, output, and other parameters can be changed in the [config file](https://github.com/cms-legacydata-analyses/PhysObjectExtractorTool/blob/master/BTagging/python/befficiency_patjets_cfg.py).

 In [WeightAnalyzer.cc](https://github.com/cms-legacydata-analyses/PhysObjectExtractorTool/blob/master/BTagging/src/WeightAnalyzerBEff.cc), there is a spot to input custom jet momentum bins that looks like this:
 ```
 double ptbinsB[10] = {0, 15, 30, 50, 70, 100, 150, 200, 500, 1000};
 ```
-where a bin's momentums spans from 0 to 15, 15 to 30, etc.
+where a bin's momentums span from 0 to 15, 15 to 30, etc.

 #### Updating Momentum Bin Code
 After your jet momentum bin update, you need to update the actual code that produces the histogram.
 Continuing this example, there are a total of 9 momentum bins from the numbers given in, ptbinsB.
 In the histogram producing code, there is a 9 indicating the number of bins: